Brady-Simon/iced_anim/README.md

 limitations of widget-driven animations.
 Also, use `Animation` anytime you want your state to contain the animated value.

+### Should I use a `Spring` or a `Transition`?

+It's largely personal preference, but springs are typically better at interactive animations because they're momentum-based and keep their existing speed even when the target changes.
+This makes animations whose target value is always changing to appear much more fluid.
+See the `animated_bubble` example for a constantly-changing animation target.

+If your animation isn't going to be constantly changing or it's something minor like a color, then you can use a transition with an easing curve.

-### Animated widgets
+## Animated widgets

 A subset of the standard `iced` widgets are exported under a `widgets` feature flag.
-You can use these as drop-in replacements for the existing widgets:
+You can use these as drop-in replacements for the existing widgets and control the animation mode via the `.animation()` builder function on them:

 ```rust
 use iced::widget::text;